l-hepper/LearningPathProject/README.md

 ```

 ## Endpoints Overview

+`POST /token` - Generates and returns a JWT token for an authenticated user.

 `GET /users` - Retrieves all users.

 `GET /users/{id}` - Retrieves a specific user by their ID.